 The Main Diagram Panel displays all spectra that are marked by a check mark in the Spectrum List.
-If no spectrum is checked in the list, then the currently selected spectrum (marked by a gray bar) is displayed.
-You can check and uncheck all spectra at once by clicking on the corresponding button [and on top of the Spectrum List.
+If no spectrum is checked in the list, the currently selected spectrum (marked by a gray bar) is displayed.
+You can check and uncheck all spectra at once by clicking on the corresponding button [7] or [7] on top of the Spectrum List.

 The peaks in the spectra are automatically determined.
-This not only works pretty reliable for clearly defined peaks, but also for those lying in the side of another peak or those that are just above the noise level.
+This does not only work reliably for clearly defined peaks, but also for those lying in the side of another peak or those that are just above the noise level.
 If necessary, you can fine-tune the parameters for finding the peaks by choosing "Peak Finder Parameters" from the Tools menu.
 In this window you can choose three settings: